Multiple markers of cortical morphology reveal evidence of supragranular thinning in schizophrenia.

 Adult, Cerebral Cortex, Female, Humans, Magnetic Resonance Imaging, Male, Schizophrenia

-KW is supported the University of Cambridge MB/PhD Programme, and together with KJW by the Wellcome Trust.
-IMG by a Wellcome Trust Strategic Award (RNAG/260) and LR and PCF by the Bernard Wolfe Health Neuroscience Fund and Wellcome Trust.
+KW is supported by the University of Cambridge MB/PhD Programme and, together with KJW, by the Wellcome Trust.
+IMG by a Wellcome Trust Strategic Award (RNAG/260), and LR and PCF by the Bernard Wolfe Health Neuroscience Fund and Wellcome Trust.

 Wellcome Trust (095692/Z/11/Z)